About predictive metrics

 in_app_purchase events are collected automatically.
 However, you must link to Google Play via your Firebase account in order to see the

 in_app_purchase event if you have an Android app.
-Also, please note that although we will continue to process the
+Keep in mind that although we will continue to process the

 ecommerce_purchase event, we now recommend the